 This houseplant prefers bright, indirect light, and you should avoid exposing it to direct sunlight as it can scorch the leaves.
 You can place it near an east-facing window where it will get plenty of filtered sunlight.
 If the leaves of your Rubber tree start fading, this is a sign that it doesn’t get enough light.

 You should water it every one to two weeks during the growing season, leaving the soil to dry between waterings.
 However, depending on the humidity and light at your property, you can change the frequency.
-If you notice that the plant’s leaves are pulling down, it’s time to water it, and if they begin dropping, you should reduce the frequency.
+If you notice that the plant’s leaves are pulling down, it’s time to water them, and if they begin dropping, you should reduce the frequency.

 String of Hearts